alexpaul/Big-O-Notation/README.md

 In Computer Science and Programming the way in which we measure the performance and efficiency of algorithms is using **Big O notation**, _denoted_ `O()`.

+Some rules when calculating Big O:
+* Different steps not nested gets added.
+* We drop the constants as we are only concerned with how the algorithm scales with repect to the runtime.
+* If the inputs are different, we use different variable names.
+* In an algorithm we drop the non-dominant terms e.g `O(n + n ^ 2)` becomes `O(n ^ 2)`.

 ## Runtime Complexity

 Runtime complexity is used to describe the efficiency of a given algorithm as the size of the input grows.